mvillamea/SQL-Exercises/README.md

-# SQL-Exercises
+# SQL-Exercises :zap:
-Some of my SQL code
+Some of my SQL code.